Looking for more great stuff for kids? Visit Energy Kids by the U.S. Energy Information Administration.

 From Mary E. Spruill, Executive Director

-As we wrap up the 2012-2013 school year, all of us at NEED take a moment to think about the great things that have happened this year.
-When I make even a quick list, I am reminded what a great team of teachers, students, and partners NEED is, and how privileged we are to have a Board of Directors that collectively and individually believes in what we do.
-The NEED network has become what we always hoped it would be: teachers, students, and sponsors working together to teach others about energy.
+As we wrap up the 2013-2014 school year, all of us at NEED take a moment to think about the great things that have happened this year.
+This list is very long!
+I am reminded what a great team of teachers, students, and partners NEED has.
+The NEED network has become what we always hoped it would be: teachers, students,and partners working together to understand energy and to teach others.

 With many thanks,